 Smart dogs almost always have high energy levels and substantial mental stimulation requirements.
 A 30-minute daily walk won’t cut it for most intelligent breeds.
 They need puzzle toys, training sessions, sports like agility or nosework, or actual jobs to do.
 Border Collies without sheep to herd will herd your children, your cats, or shadows on the wall.
 German Shepherds need purpose.
 Poodles need challenges.
 Budget at least an hour daily for physical exercise plus separate time for mental engagement.

 Intelligent dog breeds demand more of your time than average dogs.
-Training shouldn't stop after basic obedience - these dogs benefit from ongoing learning throughout their lives.
-You'll spend time on exercise, mental games, socialization, and management.
-If you work long hours and want a dog that's content to sleep all day, skip the smartest breeds.
-They're for people who view dog ownership as an active partnership rather than simply having a pet in the house.
+Training shouldn’t stop after basic obedience.
+These dogs keep learning their whole lives.
+You’ll spend time on exercise, mental games, socialization, and management.
+If you work long hours and want a dog that’s content to sleep all day, skip the smartest breeds.
+They’re for people who view dog ownership as an active partnership rather than simply having a pet in the house.

 Consider whether you want a dog bred for intense work or one bred primarily for companionship.
 Working-line German Shepherds and Border Collies have drive that can be overwhelming in a pet home.
 Show or companion lines of these same breeds often have their edge softened while retaining intelligence.
-Poodles, Papillons, and Golden Retrievers were developed with companionship as a primary function alongside their working abilities, which can make them easier to live with as pets.
+Poodles, Papillons, and Golden Retrievers were developed as companion dogs alongside their working abilities, which can make them easier to live with as pets.

-Using puzzle toys, training tools, and structured routines can make a huge difference in managing intelligent breeds and keeping them mentally satisfied.
+Using puzzle toys and training tools with structured routines can make a huge difference in managing intelligent breeds and keeping them mentally satisfied.

 Training difficulty: High